-Our responsible investment methodology, policy and reporting are overseen by the ESG & Sanctions Screening ('ESGSS') Committee, which is chaired by our CIO, with seven members drawn from our investment, compliance and client service teams.
-The ESGSS Committee oversees the development of our responsible investment policy and the methodology for implementing ESG processes within the investment process.
-At its inception, the ESG Committee (as was) met on a quarterly basis.
-However, during 2021, as the number of ESG topics and sanctions matters grew rapidly, the remit of the Committee expanded to include the sanctions compliance of our portfolios, and the frequency of its meetings increased to monthly in order to enable more effective decision making and action.
+Our responsible investment methodology, policy and reporting are overseen by the ESG Committee ('ESG'), which is chaired by our CIO, with membership drawn from our investment, compliance and client service teams.
+The ESG Committee oversees the development of our responsible investment policy and the methodology for implementing ESG processes within core investment processes.
+The ESG Committee meets at least quarterly.